IamTung-0000/LazyToolBox/README.md

 Photoshop Extension<br />
 my FB page: https://www.facebook.com/lethanhtung0209
 ----------------------------------------------------------------------------------------------------
-Many thanks to SLEIPNIR for the original idea and lasso scripts!<br />
+Many thanks to SLEIPNIR for his original idea and lasso scripts!<br />
 https://github.com/roguesleipnir

 i have update and modified SLEIPNIR's script with an user interface with a HTML5 panel with on/off button and add some other function to fasten up my workflow.